Fantastic Fireworks

 Fire sculpture created by Fantastic Fireworks to celebrate the 200th anniversary of the Battle of Trafalgar.

-Fantastic Fireworks is a British company that stages large-scale fireworks displays in Europe and the Far East.
+Fantastic Fireworks is a British fireworks company that stages party and wedding fireworks displays in UK and Europe.
 It was founded in 1985 and is based in Pepperstock.
+In 2025 it celebrated its 40th anniversary as the UK's longest established single owner fireworks company.

 Awards and recognitions

 Fantastic Fireworks are twice winners of the British Fireworks Championship (1997 and 2015) and have been recognized for the quality of their fireworks displays.
 In 2006, they earned an entry in the Guinness World Records for a rocket launch in Plymouth, Devon that involved 56,645 rockets being set off in thirty seconds.
 In 1997, it was the first winner of the British Fireworks Championship.
-In 2015, the company won the title for a second time In 2016, Fantastic Fireworks won the Best Visual Spectacular category of the Event Production Awards for its production of Jeff Wayne's Musical Version of The War of the Worlds.
+In 2015, the company won the title for a second time.
+Fantastic Fireworks has won the Best Visual Spectacular category of the Event Production Awards for its production of Jeff Wayne's Musical Version of The War of the Worlds.